MIDEAST STOCKS - Factors to watch - July 9

-DUBAI, July 9 Here are some factors that may affect Middle East stock markets on Sunday.
+DUBAI, July 9 (Reuters) - Here are some factors that may affect Middle East stock markets on Sunday.
 Reuters has not verified the press reports and does not vouch for their accuracy.

 * GLOBAL MARKETS-Stocks, dollar rise as investors place Fed bets after U.S. jobs data